lucadanna011/lucadanna.github.io/_pages/about.md

 Currently, I am a Ph.D. student in Statistics and Computer Science at University Luigi Bocconi.
 My reasearch interests are on mathematical analysis, in particular in optimal transport and geometric analysis.

+If you need more informations, feel free to contact me at alessandro.pinzi@phd.unibocconi.it